rich-murphey/wasm-hostcall-example/README.md

 two separate arguments, the 32-bit offset and length.

 An additional limitation is pointers to structs.
 Passing a pointer to a struct requires additional code for both WebAssembly and host.
-We have examples for two kinds of structs:
+This demo shows examples for two kinds of structs:
-* structs that have the Copy trait -- are a fixed size and contain no pointers.
+* Structs that have the Copy trait -- are a fixed size and contain no pointers.
 We pass the the offset and size of the struct.
-* structs that have the Serialize trait -- can be serialized.
+* Structs that have the Serialize trait -- can be serialized.
 We serialized it and pass the offset and length of the serialized copy instead.
 Members can be String, Vec and other dynamic sized types.

 There are trade-offs.
-* serialization verifies the struct's field types
+* Serialization verifies the struct's field types.
-* directly passing 'Copy' structs does not, but is faster.
+* Directly passing 'Copy' structs does not, but is faster.
-* in both examples here, the size of the struct is verified.
+* In both examples here, the size of the struct is verified.

 ## Prerequisites